 - a.
-Public Art installations should align with RAP's mission, vision and values. - b.
+Public Art installations should serve a recreational purpose in line with RAP's mission, vision and values. - b.
 Public Art should create opportunities for community engagement and building for the park and its surrounding community.
 The creation and/or installation of any Temporary Installation on RAP property shall involve (1) community input via survey, community meeting, Neighborhood Council and/or Park Advisory Board; and (2) a community event commemorating the creation and/or installation of the artwork.